www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Consider Nix for package management: [Matthew Croughan - Use flake.nix, not Dockerfile - MCH2022 ](https://www.youtube.com/watch?v=0uixRE8xlbY)
 * [ ] Speed up deployment via parallel module builds with mvnd.
 ## Done Tasks
+* [x] Detect any deployment errors.
+    * [x] Maven Build
+    * [x] Shell Project Setup
+    * [x] worker.execute ist affected as well. -> This is already the case.
+* [x] Use only fast-forward git pulls for relevant workflows. -> This is already the case.
+* [x] Test if pages with authorization does work without authentication.
+This should not be the case.
+  -> Authorization does not work without authentication and therefore it is working correctly.
 * [x] Because of Playwright TimeoutError:
   According to HtmlClientSharer, closing the Firefox browser with Playwright does not always work.
   So, starting and closing a real browser for each test run may not work with Playwright,